-The OptiScanner® 5000 Glucose Monitoring System is an automated, near-continuous glucose monitoring system designed for use with critically ill patients where glycemic control is required.
+The OptiScanner® 5000 Glucose Monitoring System is an automated, continuous glucose monitoring system designed for use with critically ill patients where glycemic control is required.

 The OptiScanner platform was designed by OptiScan Biomedical to provide trending blood data for the critical care setting, combining lab-quality accuracy with the convenience of real-time bedside monitoring.